SirPlease/ZoneMod/Changelogs/Zonemod-1.8.md

 * **Tank:**
   * Minimum Tank Spawn has been set to 20%.
+  * Maximum Tank Spawn has been set to 85% to prevent issues.
   * Tank Speed has been increased to match the Survivors speed. (**10%** Speed Increase)
   * Tank HP has been increased.
     * *(4v4)*: **6750**
     * *(3v3)*: **5025**
     * *(2v2)*: **3480**
+  * Tanks have been prevented from spawning before **20%** and after **85%**
+    * Done to balance those early tanks and to prevent issues with very late Tanks.
   * Tank Slowdown has been re-added and modified.
     * Ranked in order of most slowdown per shot:
       * *Shotgun*